-Media reports confirm what every citizen knows: hate crimes are on the rise around the world.
+Media reports confirm what many citizens know: hate crimes are on the rise around the world.
 Incidents targeting religious institutions and houses of worship are especially troubling, and governments are taking action.

-ASIS International—through its council members, speakers, and authors—has offered solutions to these threats for years.
-The following ASIS curated resources, including U.S. government guidance, are available to security professionals worldwide.
+The following ASIS curated resources, including U.S. government guidance, are available to help security professionals worldwide.

 RESOURCES FROM ASIS COUNCILS